Y

 10

 The Company considers all highly-liquid investments that have maturities of three months or less when acquired to be cash equivalents.
-Cash equivalents as of June 30, 2023 consisted of only money market funds and certificates of deposit.
+Cash equivalents as of September 30, 2024 consisted of various securities as described in Note 4.
 Cash consists of cash deposits at banking institutions.

-The Company classifies its marketable securities as available-for-sale, which include commercial paper, certificates of deposit, corporate debt securities, United States, or U.S., government debt securities and U.S. government agency securities with original maturities of greater than three months.
+The Company classifies its marketable securities with original maturities of greater than three months as available-for-sale.
+Marketable securities as of September 30, 2024, consisted of various securities as described in Note 4.
 These securities are carried at fair market value, with unrealized gains and losses reported in comprehensive loss and accumulated other comprehensive income (loss) within stockholders’ equity.
-Gains or losses on marketable securities sold are recognized as a component of other income, net in the statement of operations and comprehensive loss on the specific identification method.
+Any premium or discount arising at purchase of debt securities is amortized and/or accreted over the term of the security to other income (expense), net.
+Gains or losses on marketable securities sold are recognized as a component of other income (expense), net in the statement of operations and comprehensive loss on the specific identification method.
 All marketable securities are available for use, as needed, to fund operations and therefore, the Company classifies all marketable securities as current assets within the balance sheet.

-Property and equipment consists of laboratory equipment, office equipment, computer hardware and software, furniture and leasehold improvements and are recorded at cost.
+Property and equipment, net consists of laboratory equipment, office equipment, computer hardware and software, furniture and fixtures, and leasehold improvements and is recorded at cost.
 Maintenance and repairs that do not improve or extend the lives of the respective assets are expensed as incurred.
 Property and equipment are depreciated on a straight-line basis over their estimated useful lives.
-The Company estimates useful life on an asset by asset basis, which generally consists of
+The Company estimates useful life on an asset-by-asset basis, which generally consists of

-When property is retired or otherwise disposed of, the costs and accumulated depreciation are removed from the respective accounts, with any resulting gain or loss recognized concurrently.
-In the three and six months ended June 30, 2023, the Company recognized losses on disposals of property and equipment of $
+When property and equipment are retired or otherwise disposed of, the costs and accumulated depreciation are removed from the respective accounts, with any resulting gain or loss recognized concurrently.
+The Company did not recognize any losses on disposals of property and equipment for the three and nine months ended September 30, 2024.
+The

 11